routrohan/Todo-list/README.md

 # Todo-list
-A simple to-do list app designed with flask, SQLAlchemy, HTML and Bootstrap
+A simple to-do list app designed with flask, SQLAlchemy and HTML.